bumi/ln-markdown-to-pdf/README.md

 ## How does it work?

-1. If no proof of payment is provided the rack lightning middleware creates a Lightning invoice and returns a `402 Payment Required` HTTP status code with a `application/vnd.lightning.bolt11` header and a Lightning invoice as a body.
+1. If no proof of payment is provided the rack lightning middleware creates a Lightning invoice and returns a `402 Payment Required` HTTP status code with a `application/vnd.lightning.bolt11` content type header and a Lightning invoice as a body.
 2. The client pays the invoice and does a second request providing the proof of payment / the preimage of the Lightning payment in a `X-Preimage` header.
 3. Now the lightning middleware checks the if the invoice was paid and proceeds to the sinatra app doing the convertion.